William Padula

 William Padula (born 1984) is a professor of pharmaceutical and health economics at the University of Southern California.
 He is a fellow in the Leonard D. Schaeffer Center for Health Policy & Economics.
 He is a co-founder and principal for Stage Analytics.
 From 2021 to 2022, he was the President and chief executive officer of the National Pressure Injury Advisory Panel.

 Padula has research interests in the economics of patient safety and health technology assessment.
 Specifically, he has published papers that explore the value of vaccines, the economics of pressure ulcer prevention, and developed legislation on drug pricing.
 In addition, he has served as lead health economist on a number of high-profile cases related to the opioid crisis.
 He is a past winner of the annual Bernie J. O'Brien Award in health economics from the International Society for PharmacoEconomics & Outcomes Research, and the Thomas Stewart Founders Award for excellence in public policy.

 Education

 William Padula grew up in Killingworth, Connecticut and attended Haddam-Killingworth High School.
-He went to college at Northwestern University in Evanston, IL and majored in biochemical engineering.
+He went to college at Northwestern University in Evanston, Illinois and majored in biochemical engineering.

 After college he completed an M.S. degree in health policy and clinical practice at Dartmouth College.
-He earned a PhD in Pharmaceutical Economics from University of Colorado.
+He earned a PhD in Pharmaceutical Economics from University of Colorado Anschutz.
 He developed his dissertation on the comparative effectiveness of quality improvement intervention to prevent pressure ulcers.

 He went onto do a postdoctoral fellowship in health economics at University of Chicago with mentors David O. Meltzer and Robert Gibbons; while there, Padula completed an M.S. in Analytics.